Nobin Chandra Das

+Early life and career

 Nobin Chandra was born in 1845.
 In 1864, driven by poverty and with little provision to complete his education, he initially started working for the Indra family, confectioners from Shantipur in the Nadia district of Bengal.
 They were distant relatives of Nobin Chandra's mother, and their shop was located on Chitpur road in Bagbazar, Kolkata.
-However, it turned out to be a futile engagement as Nobin Chandra was reportedly humiliated by the Indras.
-Hence he left the job and, aged 18, started his sweet-shop at Jorasanko along with a close friend.
-Being respectable and prosperous sugar merchants, Nobin's family did not take kindly to his decision to become a sweetmeat seller due to the social constraints of the times.
-They disparagingly referred to him as the "moira" (a profession not held in high esteem in the 19th century Bengal).
-Ironically, no one could have foreseen at that time that history would transform their title of contempt into one of lasting adulation.
+Nobin Chandra was reportedly humiliated by the Indras, left the job and, aged 18, started his own sweet-shop at Jorasanko.
+Being respectable and prosperous sugar merchants, Nobin's family were initially unsupportive of his decision to run a small neighborhood corner shop.
+They even labeled him "moira" (a 19th Century Bengali slur word for a profession not held in high esteem).
+Ironically, the word has evolved to evoke a positive connotation, even admiration.

-Nobin Chandra's Jorasanko business failed as he fell out with his friend.
-Moreover, In those days, sweetmeat shops depended largely on credit sales, and Nobin Chandra had no resources to offer credit to his customers.
-Not a man to give up easily, in 1866, Nobin Chandra started a new venture with another shop on Chitpur Road situated just opposite Indra's "mithai" shop in Bagbazar, where his confectioner's career had started.
-Most sweetmeats made at the time were either "Sondesh/Sandesh" (a sweet exclusively for the affluent, which was remolded and popularized by Bhim Chandra Nag) or sweets made of "dal" (lentils) or flour from various grains.
-Choices were limited, and novelty in confectionery was rare.
+Nobin Chandra's Jorasanko business failed as he fell out with his partner and Nobin Chandra had no resources to offer credit to his customers, which competitors had begun doing.
+In 1866, he opened another shop on Chitpur Road directly across his first shop in Bagbazar.
+Most sweets were either the "Sondesh/Sandesh" variety, and made exclusively for the affluent or sweets made of "dal" (lentils) or flour from various grains.